AniFichadia/Figstract/readme.md

 Figstract comes with an out-of-the-box CLI, which includes options for filtering and extraction, but has been designed to be modular so engineers can compose their own CLIs or other tools based on Figstract's foundation.

+> [!NOTE]
+> While Figstract is pre-release, some CLI options may change

 ## Features and internals

 Figstract uses the [Figma REST API](https://www.figma.com/developers/api) and has the following features: